Is the program accredited?

 Do applicants need previous healthcare or business experience?

 One of the requirements for admission to the MHA program is that you must have a minimum of two years experience in healthcare or business.
+This can be volunteer or work experience.

 How long is the MHA program?

 The MHA program takes a minimum of two years to complete, six continuous semesters.
+However, the entire curriculum can be completed over a maximum of four years.

 How many hours a day is the program?